nomilous/nez/.metadata/.metadata/README.md

                             ipso.

-                               Enables rapid project realization with an
+                                Enables rapid project realization with
-                               ability to swiftly respond to the whimsey of market pressure variability.
+                                 an ability to swiftly respond to the chaotic whimsey of market pressure
+                                   and
+                                        Necessity Variability.